 TKU's Satisfactory Academic Progress (SAP) policy determines whether students are making reasonable progress toward completing their degree within the federally mandated maximum of 150% of the stated credit hours for the degree.
 Students must achieve and maintain SAP to continue at TKU.
-SAP is defined qualitatively (minimum cumulative GPA: 2.0) and quantitatively (minimum earned hours: 67%) to comply with applicable laws governing federal, state, and institutional student aid.
+SAP is defined qualitatively and quantitatively to comply with applicable laws governing federal, state, and institutional student aid.

-AC-103.1 Qualitative (Minimum Cumulative GPA: 2.0)
+AC-103.1 Qualitative (Minimum Cumulative GPA)